NATO/NCIA · UN · UNDP · UNOPS · FREELANCING · EU · EEAS · IBM · ALCATEL/NOKIA · MOTOROLA

 Typical deliverables

-Cloud and platform engineering produces operational artefacts that support scale, resilience and controlled adoption.
+Cloud and platform engineering produces operational artifacts that support scale, resilience and controlled adoption.

 Cloud and platform engineering creates value when infrastructure is translated into reliable service foundations with visible control, resilience and cost discipline.